dreger/kqdreger.com/_posts/2019-10-16-product-team-needs.md

 title: Product Team Hierarchy of Needs
 ---

-I was on a run and thinking about Maslow's hierarchy of needs and how the force ranked list of needs could apply to product teams.
+I was on a run and thinking about Maslow's hierarchy of needs and how a force ranked list of needs could apply to product teams.
 Here's my attempt.
 Let’s walk through the levels:

 [![pyramid of needs]({{site.url}}/assets/images/pyramid.jpg)](/assets/images/pyramid.jpg)

-## Level one: the ability to talk with your customers daily.
+## Level one: talk with your customers daily.

 If you don’t have access to your customers or you’re not reaching out to them daily, I have zero faith that you can build any sort of product that will work.
-This is the most basic of product team needs.
+You simply won't have enough information to make good decisions.

-## Level two: quickly build and share prototypes.
+## Level two: build and share prototypes.

 You have customer feedback, and now it's time to create solutions for their problems.
 A good product team should be able to quickly prototype (code, Figma, whatever) ideas that are Just Enough™ to demonstrate the value and begin to unearth usability issues.
 Prototypes should be lightweight and shareable with a single link.